Our Suggested Itinerary to Discover Tikal and Mayan Civilization in 14 Days

 Ascension of the Pacaya volcano :

-Early morning outing (7am) for the Pacaya volcano , one of the 3 active volcanoes in Guatemala.
-After 1h30 of transport, start of the ascent (3h of walking, 400m difference in altitude).
+This morning, depart early for Pacaya Volcano, one of 3 active volcanoes in Guatemala.
+After a 1 hour and 30 minute drive, begin the ascent (3 hours hiking, 400 meters of altitude difference).
 The hike is accessible to all and offers beautiful views of the valley and the volcanoes Agua, Fuego and Acatenango.
-Once at the base of the cone, we observe the crater and the fumaroles that escape from it.
+At the base of the cone, observe the crater and fumaroles escaping.
 Lava flows can be seen when the volcano is active.
+Descend the giant and return to Antigua around 1PM.
+Free afternoon to explore Antigua.

-Descent of the giant and road to a restaurant with a panoramic view of the Antigua Valley.
-Lunch prepared with fresh produce grown in the gardens.
-Visit of the vegetable garden and an orchid greenhouse.
+Descend the volcano and head to a restaurant with a panoramic view of the Antigua Valley.
+Lunch prepared with fresh garden grown produce!
+Visit the vegetable garden and an orchid greenhouse.

 Day 4 : Chichicastenango